-[Update 5: Reddit AMA info] Google Stadia launches in November with 31 games for $10 per month
+[Update 11: Android TV & Premiere Edition] Google Stadia launches in November for $10 per month

 Google Stadia has been one of the most exciting things to happen in the gaming industry this year.
 It brings high-quality gaming to the masses using Google’s technology.
 Up until today, very little was known about the actual details of the service.
 Google has finally announced a game lineup, pricing, and launch date for Stadia.

 The service is launching in November and it will cost $9.99 per month for 4K 60fps HDR with 5.1 sound gaming, which Google will be calling Stadia Pro.
 If you are looking at this and concerned about the price, basic 1080p gaming will be available for free next year.
 On the free tier, called Stadia Base, you will have to buy games separately.

 If you pay for the subscription service for Stadia Pro, you will get a set of games for free as well.
 Stadia Pro works similar to how the Xbox Game Pass does, at least that’s the intention.
 Destiny 2 is currently the only game included with the subscription.
 They will add more games to Stadia Pro as time goes on.
 Games not included in the subscription will have to be purchased separately at their retail cost.

 In order for Stadia to work, you will need a minimum of 10mbps download and 1mbps upload.
 This 10mbps download will get you 720p gaming with surround sound.
 For an optimal 4K 60fps with HDR and 5.1 surround sound gaming experience, you will need around 35mbps.
 You will also only be able to play on Chromecast Ultra, Google Chrome browser, and the Pixel 3, Pixel 3 XL, Pixel 3a, and Pixel 3a XL at launch.
 More mobile devices will be supported, but it will be a Pixel 3+ exclusive at first.